 The easiest way to figure out what Django Extensions are all about is to watch the excellent screencast by Eric Holscher.
 In a couple minutes Eric walks you through a half a dozen command extensions.

-You can get Django Extensions by using pip or easy_install:
+You can get Django Extensions by using pip:

 If you want to install it from source, grab the git repository and run setup.py:

 $ git clone git://github.com/django-extensions/django-extensions.git $ cd django-extensions $ python setup.py install